nygilmanov/slfdr_project2_advances_ll_detection/writeup_template.md

 - We also consider the magnitude, or absolute value, of the gradient by x and y axis,which is just the square root of the squares of the individual x and y gradients.
 For a gradient in both the x and y directions, the magnitude is the square root of the sum of the squares.

 - In the case of lane lines, we're interested only in edges of a particular orientation.
-So now we will explore the direction, or orientation, of the gradient.
+So we will explore the direction, or orientation, of the gradient as well.

 **Color space**